RWS/studio-api-docs/apiconcepts/filetypesupport/create_a_new_native_project.md

-Create a New Project
+# Create a New Project
-===

-In this chapter you will learn how to properly set up a project for developing a verification plug-in that works on the native file format.
+Learn how to properly set up a project for developing a verification plug-in that works on the native file format.

-Create the Project
+## Create the Project
---

-After launching Var:VisualStudioEdition choose to create a new Var:ProductName Plug-in Project, and give it an appropriate name, e.g. *Sdl.Sdk.FileTypeSupport.Samples.XMLChecker*.
-The instructions for creating a Var:ProductName Plug-in Project are described in the [**Building a Plug-in**](../../articles/gettingstarted/building_a_plugin.md) article under the **Getting Started** section.
+Launch Var:VisualStudioEdition and create a new Var:ProductName Plug-in Project.
+Give it an appropriate name, such as `Sdl.Sdk.FileTypeSupport.Samples.XMLChecker`.

+For instructions on creating a Var:ProductName Plug-in Project, see the [Building a Plug-in](../../articles/gettingstarted/building_a_plugin.md) article in the **Getting Started** section.

-Var:ProductName Plug-in Project produces a Plug-in Package (.sdlplugin).
-This needs to be manually deployed or copied to the Var:ProductName Plug-in Packages directory so that Var:ProductName can use the plug-in.
-See the [**Plug-in Deployment**](../../articles/gettingstarted/plugin_deployment.md) article under the **Getting Started** section.
+A Var:ProductName Plug-in Project produces a Plug-in Package (`*.sdlplugin`).
+You must manually deploy or copy this package to the Var:ProductName Plug-in Packages directory so that Var:ProductName can use the plug-in.
+For deployment instructions, see the [Plug-in Deployment](../../articles/gettingstarted/plugin_deployment.md) article in the **Getting Started** section.

-Add the Required References
+## Add the Required References
---

-Next add the references from the File Type Support Framework APIs.
-These are contained in the following assemblies:
+Add references from the File Type Support Framework APIs.
+These references are contained in the following assemblies:

-* **Sdl.FileTypeSupport.Framework.Core.dll**: This is the main reference to the File Type Support Framework API
+- **Sdl.FileTypeSupport.Framework.Core.dll** — The main reference to the File Type Support Framework API
-* **Sdl.FileTypeSupport.Framework.Core.Settings.dll**
+- **Sdl.FileTypeSupport.Framework.Core.Settings.dll**

-Then add the references from the Core APIs.
+Add references from the Core APIs:

-* **Sdl.Core.Settings.dll**
+- **Sdl.Core.Settings.dll**
-* **Sdl.Core.PluginFramework.dll**
+- **Sdl.Core.PluginFramework.dll**

-By default you find these files in the Var:ProductName installation folder, usually *Var:InstallationFolder*.
-The **Copy Local** property for these references should be set to True.
+By default, these files are in the Var:ProductName installation folder (usually *Var:InstallationFolder*).
+Set the **Copy Local** property for these references to True.

 ![NativeVerifierReferences](images/NativeVerifierReferences.jpg)

->[!NOTE]
->
+> [!NOTE]
 > This content may be out-of-date.
 To check the latest information on this topic, inspect the libraries using the Visual Studio Object Browser.